Gordon County DUI Lawyer—Gordon County DUI Attorney

 If you have been arrested for DUI, you should know there are two cases against you: a criminal case and an Administrative License Suspension (ALS) case.

-The most important matter at hand is requesting an ALS hearing to prevent your license from being suspended.
-If you do not request a hearing, your license will typically be suspended 30 days after your arrest.
-Contact us right away for a free consultation and case evaluation.
+The most important matter at hand is requesting either an ALS hearing or an ignition interlock device to prevent your license from being suspended.
+If you do not request a hearing or an interlock device, your license will be suspended 30 days after your arrest.
+You need a Gordon County DUI Lawyer in order to determine which course of action is best for your case.
+Contact us today for assistance.

 What if a Hearing is Not Requested?